-- Less than 1%. - (1) Unless otherwise indicated, the address for all beneficial owners in this table is 1000 Louisiana, Suite 4300, Houston, Texas 77002.
-The nature of the beneficial ownership for all the units is sole voting and investment power. - (2) The units attributed to Targa Resources Investments Inc. are held by two indirect wholly-owned subsidiaries, Targa GP Inc. and Targa LP Inc. - (3) Lehman Brothers Holdings Inc. beneficially owns 1,775,219 common units, of which Lehman Brothers Inc. beneficially owns 1,295,919 common units (which includes 805,919 common units directly held by Lehman Brothers Inc. and 490,000 common units directly held by Lehman Brothers MLP Partners LP) and Lehman Brothers MLP Opportunity Fund LP beneficially owns 479,300 common units.
-Lehman Brothers Inc. is wholly-owned by Lehman Brothers Holdings Inc. The address for Lehman Brothers Holdings Inc. and its affiliates is 745 Seventh Avenue, New York, NY 10019. - (4) Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own 73.6% of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
+- \ Less than 1%. - (1) Unless otherwise indicated, the address for all beneficial owners in this table is 1000 Louisiana, Suite 4300, Houston, Texas 77002.
+The nature of the beneficial ownership for all the units is sole voting and investment power. - (2) The units attributed to Targa Resources Investments Inc. are held by two indirect wholly-owned subsidiaries, Targa GP Inc. and Targa LP Inc. - (3) Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own 73.6% of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
 Warburg Pincus & Co. ("WP") is the managing member of WP Partners LLC.
 WP VIII and WP IX are managed by Warburg Pincus LLC ("WP LLC").
 The address of the Warburg Pincus entities is 466 Lexington Avenue, New York, New York 10017.
 Peter R. Kagan, one of our directors, is a general partner of WP and a Managing Director and member of WP LLC.
 Charles R. Kaye and Joseph P. Landy are Managing General Partners of WP and Managing Members of WP LLC and may be deemed to control the Warburg Pincus entities.
 Messrs.
-Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities.

-- (5) Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own 73.6% of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
+Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (4) Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own 73.6% of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
 Warburg Pincus & Co. ("WP") is the managing member of WP Partners LLC.
 WP VIII and WP IX are managed by Warburg Pincus LLC ("WP LLC").
 The address of the Warburg Pincus entities is 466 Lexington Avenue, New York, New York 10017.
 Chansoo Joung, one of our directors, is a general partner of WP.
-Mr. Joung disclaims beneficial ownership of all shares held by the Warburg Pincus entities.
+Mr. Joung disclaims beneficial

+- ownership of all shares held by the Warburg Pincus entities.
 Charles R. Kaye and Joseph P. Landy are Managing General Partners of WP and Managing Members of WP LLC and may be deemed to control the Warburg Pincus entities.
 Messrs.
-Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (6) The subordinated units presented as being beneficially owned by the directors and executive officers of Targa Resources GP LLC represent the number of units held indirectly by Targa Resources Investments Inc. that are attributable to such directors and officers based on their ownership of equity interests in Targa Resources Investments Inc.
+Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (5) The subordinated units presented as being beneficially owned by the directors and executive officers of Targa Resources GP LLC represent the number of units held indirectly by Targa Resources Investments Inc. that are attributable to such directors and officers based on their ownership of equity interests in Targa Resources Investments Inc.